C.D. Cobreloa: History

+Results by round

+1 Matchday 9 (vs Ferroviarios) was postponed to 25 August.

+2 Matchday 13 (vs Malleco Unido) was postponed to 16 August.

+3 Matchday 15 (vs Independiente Cauquenes) was postponed to 21 August.

+4 To this League competition the victories add 2 points to the stadistcs.

-The club was able to establish itself in Chile's top flight very quickly, earning promotion after its first season, where they have stayed ever since.
+The club was able to establish itself in Chile's top flight very quickly, earning promotion after its first season, where they stayed until the 2014–2015 season.
 Only four years after their foundation, Cobreloa reached the finals of the Copa Libertadores in 1981, losing in a third match to Brazilian club Flamengo.
 Cobreloa reached the Copa Libertadores final the following year, losing to Peñarol of Uruguay.
 The club also reached the semi-final of the Copa Libertadores in 1987.

 They have competed in the Copa Libertadores de América 13 times, 3 times in the Copa Sudamericana and twice in the Copa CONMEBOL.
 In 1995 they reached the quarter-finals and the following year were eliminated in the first round.
 Cobreloa have 8 Primera División titles and 1 Copa Chile title making them the most successful side outside Santiago in Chile and one of the four biggest clubs of the country.

 Domestic League record

 Domestic League Chart with each tier division who the team has participated since 1977.